cucapra/JpegNN/README.md

+#JpegNN
 A naive framework of Jpeg compression layer added to some nenural networks.

+##Dependency
+Pytorch, Numpy, Argparse, PIL, Matplotlib

+##Usage
+cnn.py
+- A normal neural network framework.
+One can choose from [resnet, alexnet, vgg, squeezenet, densenet, inception].
+(Actually inception is not finished because I haven't add padding yet.)
+- One can choose to add jpeg layer by setting the add\_jpeg\_layer flag

+jpeg\_layer.py
+- The layer of jpeg implementation.
+- It contains rgb2ycbcr, subsampling(2x2 box filter), dct2, quantization(qtable as parameter); quantization back(not parameter), idct2, upsampling(2x2 duplicating), ycbcr2rgb

+psnr.py
+- For some simple testing on psnr between libjpeg and feature map after jpeg\_layer.

+## Todo
+Change loss function:
+- Modifying loss function so that we can keep qtable magnitude as small as possible.

+Test on uncompress data:
-- Todo
+- waiting for datasets

-unit test:
-1. single image output
-2. psnr to each step: rgb2ycbcr, dct, quantize
+Jpeg verification:
+- look into libjpeg at https://github.com/LuaDist/libjpeg.
+Currently the compressions are very close, but still not the same.

-backward propagation:
+unit test for backward propagation:
-1. should not depends on decompression(deepcopy?)
+- should not depends on decompression(not sure how to test that yet)

 optimization (far in the future):
-1. the code is currently ugly, make it beautiful(some day)
+- the code is currently ugly, make it beautiful(some day)
-2. speed up
+- speed up